-State Trooper arrested for DUI in Johnson County
+State trooper arrested for DUI in Johnson County

 The Johnson County Sheriff’s Department said a deputy was patrolling an area in White River Township around 12:30 a.m. when he noticed an SUV speeding and crossing the center line.

-The deputy stopped the SUV and noticed an odor of alcohol beverage coming from the driver.
+The deputy stopped the SUV and noticed an odor of alcohol coming from the driver.

 Police identified the driver as 37-year-old Marcus Tow of Martinsville.